chengzhag/PanSplat/README.md

 python -m src.main +experiment=pansplat-256 mode=train
 ```

-**Hint:** The training takes about 1 day on a single NVIDIA A100 GPU.
+ℹ️ **Hint:** The training takes about 1 day on a single NVIDIA A100 GPU.
 Experiments are logged and visualized to wandb under the pansplat project.
 You'll get a WANDB_RUN_ID (e.g., ek6ab466) after running the command.
 Or you can find it in the wandb dashboard.
 At the end of the training, the model will be tested and the evaluation results will be logged to wandb as table.
 The checkpoints are saved in the logs/<WANDB_RUN_ID>/checkpoints folder.
 Same for the following experiments.

 Please then replace the `model.weights_path` parameter of `config/pansplat-512.yaml` with the path to the last checkpoint of the 256 × 512 resolution training and run the following command to fine-tune the model at 512 × 1024 resolution: